Asia Society is Launching a New Residency: More Asian Art Knowledge for Swiss Museums

 The winner, Yasmin Afschar, is looking forward to strengthening her knowledge of Asian art in the vibrant cities of Hong Kong and Jakarta and to interacting with the extensive networks of Asia Society and of the Tai Kwun Contemporary-Teams.
-“The residency provides an outstanding platform to intensify my curator interests in and my research in the intersection of art and well-being.”
-During her residency, she will work together with the leading curators of Tai Kwun to study how contemporary artists in Asia interact with the idea of well-being, its traditions and – more importantly – its potentials for today.
-The young curator is particularly interested in how concepts of well-being -- or what we might call ‘different knowledge’ -- underlie not only official knowledge traditions, but rather also contribute to the healing of modern maladies.
-“Artists play a key role in promoting these kinds of non-institutional, alternative knowledge products,” Afschar added.
+“The residency provides an outstanding platform to intensify my curatorial interests in and my research in the intersection of art and healing.”
+During her residency, she will work together with the leading curators of Tai Kwun to do research in how contemporary artists in Asia interact with the idea of healing, its traditions and – more importantly – its potentials for today.
+The young curator is particularly interested in how concepts of well-being – or what we might call ‘alternative knowledge’ – underlie not only official knowledge traditions, but rather also contribute to the healing of modern maladies.
+“Artists play a key role in promoting these modes of producing non-institutional, alternative knowledge products,” Afschar added.
 She views the perspectives of contemporary art as being particularly valuable in this regard.

 Submissions from all parts of the country were assessed and evaluated by a distinguished panel of seven judges.
 The jury was composed as follows: Tobias Berger, Head of Arts Tai Kwun Hong Kong, Esther Maria Heer-Zacek, Investor and Art Collector, Dominik Keller, Chairman of the Abegg-Foundation, Heike Munder, Director of the Migros Museum für Gegenwartskunst, Farid Rakun, from the Indonesian artistic collective Ruangrupa, Prof. Dr. Dorothee Richter, Professor of Contemporary Curating Zurich University of the Arts and Nina Zimmer, Director of the Kunstmuseum Bern - Paul Klee Center.